Paris Wedding Venues

 Do you like the idea of having your wedding on the tip of an island but in the middle of Paris?

 In addition, the Pont des Arts, a sort disctance away (pictured below) offers a lovely background for pictures (you can walk ot take the car to this bridge after the ceremony).
-Mornings are the best time to have your wedding ceremony here as it can be crowded with tourists in the afternoon.
+Mornings are the best time to have your ceremony here as it can be crowded with tourists in the afternoon.

 M Line 7 – Pont Neuf.